113ll3/Ibmclouddocscli/reference/bluemix_cli/download_cli.md

 When you use installers or a shell script to install the {{site.data.keyword.Bluemix_notm}} CLI, the binaries will go to your system directories.
 If you want to specify a different directory, use the following steps.

-1. Download the binaries.

-   Use the following links and download the binary package based on your OS.
+### Step 1: Download the binary package based on your OS by using the following links.

 | Platform | Downloads | Checksum |
 |---------|----------|---------|